Frequently Asked Questions

 A) REACH is a European Union regulation concerning the Registration, Evaluation, Authorisation and restriction of CHemicals, EC 1907/2006.
 The aim of REACH is to improve the protection of human health and the environment through superior and earlier identification of the intrinsic properties of chemicals.

 Under REACH, manufacturers and importers are obliged to register substances they produce or import in quantities over 1 tonne per year with the European Chemicals Agency (ECHA) in Helsinki.
 The REACH deadline for registration of 'dangerous substances' (produced over 1 tonne per year) was 30 November 2010.
-The deadline for registering non-dangerous substances of over 1 tonne per year is 31 May 2018.
+The deadline for registering non-dangerous substances of over 1 tonne per year was 31 May 2018.

 Q) Is Galgo registered under REACH?